oliviamohning/alzheimers-scrnaseq/README.md

 ## Status

-Initial data loading and object creation complete.
-Analysis scripts in development.
+Initial data loading in Python complete.
+QC and analysis notebooks in development.